T20X/notes/low latency/lock-free.md

 Evaluations A and B are indeterminately sequenced when either A is sequenced before B or B is sequenced before A, but it is unspecified which.
 [Note 4: Indeterminately sequenced evaluations cannot overlap, but either can be executed first. — end note]

+An expression X is said to be sequenced before an expression Y if every value computation and every side effect associated with the expression X is sequenced before every value computation and every side effect associated with the expression Y.

+Every value computation and side effect associated with a full-expression is sequenced before every value computation and side effect associated with the next full-expression to be evaluated.
+Basicaly it says that "A is sequenced before B"
+A = 1;
+B = 3;

+**IMPORTANT----->But note "as-if" rule!**
+The compiler does not have to do anything at all in the order the programmer wrote, as long as the observable effects occur in the same order that they would have when obeying the sequencing rules.
+Reordering statements that have no dependency on each other is a very common violation of "sequenced before", and it is the "as-if" rule that permits it

+------------>>>>> **Except where noted, evaluations of operands of individual operators and of subexpressions of individual expressions are unsequenced.** <<----------------this is important as basically the standard dictates on the sequence before relationship for SUB-EXPRESIONS and OPERANDS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+If a side effect on a scalar object is unsequenced relative to either another side effect on the same scalar object or a value computation using the value of the same scalar object, the behavior is undefined

+The value computations of the operands of an operator are sequenced before the value computation of the result of the operator.
+That means in x + y the value computation of x and y are sequenced before the value computation of (x + y)

 ### Example
 The sequenced-before relationship, and the rules concerning it are a "tidying up" of the prior rules on sequence points, defined in a consistent way with the other memory model relationships such as happens-before and synchronizes-with so that it can be precisely specified which operations and effects are visible under which circumstances.